 Provides an SEO white label dashboard

 Takes credit for the work

 Sets the price

 Pocket the profits (above what they paid for it)

 In other words, the company that created the product works in the background.

 They are not credited and often not known by the public.
 The second company is the one that sells the product.

-White label products are sometimes referred to as private label.
+White label SEO partners are sometimes referred to as a private label.

 What does this mean when we talk about a white label SEO service?
 The product is not a tangible one.